 Sulking, is a Trait of Love

 Sulking is an amazing feature of love.
-Embedded within is a powerful desire to meet Krishna.Unknowingly she would complain in several ways to him and reveal an intense desire to be steeped in His rasa or sentiment of sweet romance.
+Embedded within is a powerful desire to meet Krishna.Unknowingly she would complain in several ways to Him and reveal an intense desire to be steeped in His rasa, the sentiment of sweet romance.

 Spellbound, she would say," Now by a strange reversal of roles, I get looted.
 People simply flock to me because they are aware that the teasing,elusive and insistent paramour with a top knot has eternally become mine.
 This attraction draws them to me and I distribute You with a generous hand."